vjanousk/mouse-go-analysis/README.md

 $DIVERGENCE
 ```

-4. Calculate the average relative divergence by Gene Ontology category
+#### 4. Calculate the average relative divergence by Gene Ontology category

 Per-gene relative divergences are used to calculate the average relative divergence for individual GO terms.
 Combinatino of the built-in UNIX `join` and `sort` commands is used along with `groupby` that is part of the `bedtools` tools suite.
-Dataset representing association between genes and GO terms provided by Mouse Genome Informatics (http://www.informatics.jax.org) and Gene Ontology Consortium (http://geneontology.org) is joined to dataset on with gene relative divergences.
+Dataset representing association between genes and GO terms provided by Mouse Genome Informatics [Mouse Genome Informatics](http://www.informatics.jax.org) and Gene Ontology Consortium [Gene Ontology](http://geneontology.org) is joined to dataset on with gene relative divergences.
 The average for every GO term is then calculated omitting low prevalence GO terms.

 ```bash
 GO2GENES=data/00-source-data/gene_association.mgi.gz